About the Journal

 The journal does not accept:

-• Uncredited authorship
+• Uncredited authorship;

-• Inclusion of authors without effective contribution
+• Inclusion of authors who have not made an effective contribution to the work.

-The journal will follow COPE recommendations for:
+The journal follows the COPE recommendations regarding:

 2. Complaints and Appeals